yarkowskii/DemoUnitsArchitecture/README.md

 For example, two charaters ('Ally' and 'Guardian') was created.

-'Ally' is melee character chasing the nearest characters-target and then attack it and so on until death
+'Ally' is a melee character chasing the nearest character-target and then attack it and so on until death

-'Guardian' is stationary character attacking unit-targets in range
+'Guardian' is a stationary range character attacking character-targets in range